ecologies

 This site-specific work engages with sand, stone, and human trace, where footprints mark time, movement, and presence.
 Two large rocks evoke the contours of a body: one, hollowed, bears weight and absence, while the other grounds the form, suggesting continuity, emergence, and life cycles.
 Smaller stones and footprints trace gestures and relational patterns responding to both human and natural rhythms.

 The sculpture explores traces, movement, and the passage of time, evoking remnants, memory, and existence.
-It highlights voids, shifting sands, and ecological temporality, revealing the relational pulse and ephemeral rhythms of the place.
+It highlights voids, shifting sands, and ecological temporality, responding to the relational pulse and ephemeral rhythms of the site.
+Sand, stones (various sizes 60, 80cm) and human traces.

 Autumn, Briefly Becoming 2024

-This ephemeral installation unfolds on a rain-soaked wooden boardwalk, where autumn leaves are gently arranged across its surface.
-Water gathers on the timber, transforming it into a reflective plane in which sky and bare trees reflect themselves.
+This ephemeral installation unfolds on a rain-soaked wooden boardwalk, where autumn leaves rest lightly across its surface.
+Water gathers on the timber, transforming it into a reflective plane mirroring sky and bare trees.

 Heartwood 2023

 Heartwood draws together fallen and cut branches, arranged like a heart or an embrace around a rooted system, with limbs reaching outward and inward, allowing them to decay and return to the environment.
-The sculpture traces the subtle interplay between human intervention and natural processes, between care, disruption, and the cycles of life.
+The sculpture traces the subtle interplay between human intervention and natural processes, between care, disruption, and life cycles.

 Salinity Returned 2021